 Lines of type that are too long or too short slow down reading and comprehension.
 Combine the wrong line length with the wrong type size and the problem is magnified.
 The shorter the line length, the smaller the font should be — allowing more words to the line.
 The longer the line, the larger the font can be.

 There is a four-step process that can help determine the best line length.
+(How to Choose an Ideal Line Length for Text) This process uses the alphabet-and-a-half and the points-times-two formulas to calculate a range that works for a specific font and column size.
 Keep in mind that these formulas work only when using the selected font.
 Changing the font and type size alters the results of the line length formulas.
 Follow through on all four steps when determining the ideal line length to get a range that best works with your layout and font size.

 View the supporting illustration to see the line length formulas in action.